OverlordsIII/VillagerNames/README.md

     * childNames - Toggles children villagers having the added  "the Child" tag in their name.
 Default false
     * turnOffConsoleSpam - Toggles console spam off when you kill a villager.
 Default true
     * wanderingTraderNames - Toggles names added for the wanderingTrader
+    * sureNames - Toggles villagers having lastnames
  * add
     * villagerNames (name) - Adds a name to the villagerNames list
     * golemNames (name) - Adds a name to the golemNames list
+    * sureNames (name) - Adds a a name to the last names list
  * remove
     * villagerNames (name) - Removes a name from the villagerNames list
     * golemNames (name) - Removes a name from the golemNames list
+    * sureNames (name) - Removes a name from the lastnames list
  * set
     * nitwitText (text) - Sets the added text for a nitwit villager.
 Defaults to 'the Nitwit'.
 Will always be prefixed by 'the'
     * wanderingTraderText (text) - Sets the added text for a Wandering Trader.
 Defaults to 'the Wandering Trader'.
 Will always be prefixed by 'the'